webgriffe/SyliusAkeneoPlugin/docs/upgrade/upgrade-2.0.md

 # Upgrade from `v1.16.2` to `v2.0.0`

 In the 2.0 version, we have introduced the Symfony Messenger component and removed all deprecations.
-Symfony Messenger has allowed us to remove all the Queue manager infrastructure so that we can now focus only on the Akeneo - Sylius exchange.
-Obviously, the removal of the queue has provoked also the removal of the admin queue page, which is useful for some store managers to check for product imports, but we are already working on other solutions to provide a similar tool to the administrators!

-Here you can find all the passages to upgrade your plugin to v2.0 starting from v1.16.2.
-Naturally, we have written all the passages for a simple project without customizations.
-In this case, you can find more in the below section [Codebase](#Codebase) which contains all the detailed edits applied to this version and, obviously all the BC contained in this major version.
+Here you can find all the steps to upgrade your plugin to v2.0 starting from v1.16.2.
+Documented steps are for a simple project without customizations.
+In this case, you can find more in the below section [Codebase](#Codebase) which contains all the detailed changes applied to this version and all the BC breaks contained in this major version.

 ## Simple upgrade